-- A. clinical
+- 1. clinical

-- B. nursing skills laboratories
+- 2. nursing skills laboratories

-- C. exams
+- 3. exams

-- D. simulated experiences
+- 4. simulated experiences

 A student unable to attend any of the above must contact the instructor prior to the clinical experience, clinical orientation, nursing skills laboratory, and/or exams.
-Failure to do so will result in a failure for that experience.
-Prior notification does not necessarily assure an excused absence.
+Failure to do so will result in a failure for that missed experience.
+Prior notification does not necessarily assure an excused absence. (rev. 2020)

-A student who is absent from clinical more than two (2) days may be required to withdraw from the clinical and related theory courses. (rev.2018)
+A student who is absent from clinical two (2) days or more may be required to withdraw from the clinical and related theory courses. (rev. 2018)